 If you have read my earlier posts, you’ll be aware that I am on the verge of a divorce.

 I know it sounds very simple in reading (something we hear about every now and then) but it has massive implications on the lives of people involved.
-In our case, the people who’ll be facing life changing impact are myself and my little daughter.
-By life changing impact, I am not referring to the so-called social stigma or how will my parents face the society etc.etc.
-Those kind of thoughts have no room in my mind or in the minds of my family.
+In our case, the people who’ll be facing life-changing impact are me and my little daughter.
+By life-changing impact, I am not referring to the so-called social stigma or how will my parents face the society etc.etc.
+That kind of thought has no room in my mind or in the minds of my family.

 I know she’ll miss having her father around during her growing up years.
 I totally understand how important fathers are for a child, for I have always been my dad’s darling.
 But at the same time, having a father around for the namesake who doesn’t even care whether his little girl is dead or alive doesn’t make any sense either.
 I have been stuck in those ifs and buts for a long time.
 The puzzle is impossible to solve.
 Hence I decided to go with the choices that feel appropriate to me.

 Around 18 years from today, when my daughter will cease being a minor and will get an opportunity to know all that happened in the life of her mother, she might feel what I chose years ago wasn’t the best decision.
 But sweetheart, always remember all that your mum is doing at this point of time have you and only your well-being as her sole motive.

 No matter what I might have to face, I’m determined to seek justice for the wrong that has been done to me.
 I trust the law of the land for that important yet mammoth task.

 Coming back to the point from where we started, why I chose to forgive my husband despite the physical, emotional and financial pains he has inflicted on us?